Biff Tannen: Ancestors

 Back to the Future Part III shows Biff's great-grandfather, Buford "Mad Dog" Tannen, was a vicious outlaw in the Wild West of 1885, Hill Valley.
-After Doc Brown is accidentally sent back in time to 1885, he was shot in the back by Buford Tannen on September 7, 1885 over a matter of $80 (the combined cost of a poorly-shoed horse and a bottle of whiskey that was broken when it threw off Tannen).
+After Doc Brown is accidentally sent back in time to 1885, he was shot in the back by Buford Tannen on September 7, 1885 over a matter of $80 (the combined cost of a poorly-shod horse and a bottle of whiskey that was broken when it threw off Tannen).
 However, after Marty (using the alias "Clint Eastwood") travels back to 1885 to prevent this, he impulsively accepts Tannen's challenge of a duel; although Marty is briefly destined to die at Tannen's hands, he ends up defeating him in hand-to-hand combat.

 Back to the Future: The Game shows Biff's father, Irving "Kid" Tannen (voiced by Owen Thomas), as a gangster and bootlegger during Prohibition in 1931.
 After Doc Brown (under the alias of "Carl Sagan") is falsely arrested for burning down a speakeasy controlled by Tannen, Tannen had Doc murdered on June 13, 1931.
 After Marty travels back to 1931 to save him, he unintentionally leads Tannen to killing Arthur 'Artie' McFly, his grandfather, after helping to serve him a subpoena to testify against Kid Tannen.
 After saving Artie, Doc and Marty accidentally prevent Tannen's arrest on August 25, 1931, leading the Tannens (including two previously non-existent brothers to Biff, Cliff and Riff) to control Hill Valley and become the fifth-most-dangerous crime family in California by 1986.
 After Doc and Marty ensure Kid's arrest by turning his moll Trixie Trotter (who turned out to be Marty's grandmother Sylvia) against him, their involvement accidentally led Hill Valley to become a totalitarian society, controlled by Edna Strickland and that timeline's version of Emmett Brown.
 After Marty once again travels back to 1931 to repair the timeline, he unintentionally leads Edna (who is revealed to be the speakeasy arsonist) into a loving relationship with Kid after the former is arrested.
 In dialogue, it was revealed that Biff was conceived after Kid managed to escape prison for three hours in 1936.